Leave a Message

 Homes for sale in Atlantic Highlands, NJ — current 07716 listings, median sale prices near $925K, the SeaStreak ferry to Wall Street and Midtown Manhattan in 40 minutes, hillside Victorian inventory with Manhattan-skyline views, the new Henry Hudson Regional School District, and the highest natural elevation on the US Atlantic Coast south of Maine.

-Atlantic Highlands, NJ Real Estate — Homes for Sale on the Bayshore at the SeaStreak Ferry to NYC
+Atlantic Highlands, NJ Real Estate — Homes for Sale in a Bayshore Harbor Town

 $925K